KDS (company): Applications

-KDS developed door-to-door reservations toll Neo to manage travel booking and business travellers.
+KDS developed door-to-door reservations tool Neo to manage travel booking and business travellers.
 Describing the concept of open booking as "failure dressed up as innovation," Dean Forbes (previous KDS CEO) said KDS will emphasize Neo because he is confident it can sufficiently deter travelers from using alternative, unofficial booking channels.
 Open booking aims to collect data from bookings that take place on public websites.

 KDS launched Neo, a door-to-door corporate booking tool, in January 2013.
 The tool provides consumers live street view and map overlays while displaying door-to-door itinerary timelines with steps including walking, driving, biking, rail, hotel, flights and dining.
 In November 2013, Neo had 11 active clients with over 300,000 profiles.

 In 2014, KDS developed the Neo expense solution including an optical character recognition tool, that captures data and turns it into text.
 The tool aims to get rid of the collection of receipts by uploading them to a user's expense system as a line item.
 The expense system is calendar based to provide users with context on when and how they incurred an expense.

 In 2015, the company rolled out the Neo Move mobile app for the iPhone and Apple Watch, branded as an ‘on-trip companion and guide’ by providing the traveler with real-time, location-based information and the ability to scan expense receipts on the go.